-How many Teeth do Sharks have?
+14. How many Teeth do Sharks have?

 Some species of shark only have a few dozen teeth, whilst others can have thousands!
 We think the biggest shark in the world may take the price with an outstanding amount of around 3000 teeth!

 But this is due to them having replacements arranged in rows, so when a tooth falls out, a new one can move in within one day in order to take the older tooth’s place.
 Sharks have 5 – 15 rows of teeth in each jaw, with the majority of shark species having five rows.

 Although this shark species is rather small, it uses its large teeth in its round mouth to take cookie sized bites from the flesh of its prey, many of them being larger marine creatures such as dolphins.

-How Strong is a Shark’s bite?
+16. How Strong is a Shark’s bite?

 Astonishingly, the bite of a shark can generate up to 40,000 pounds of pressure per square inch.
 That’s a hell of a bite!

-Can Sharks Smell?
+17. Can Sharks Smell?

 Yes, sharks have amazing smelling abilities!
 So much so that a shark’s sense of smell is so powerful that some shark species can detect a drop of blood in an Olympic sized pool.

-Can Sharks Detect Movement in the Water?
+18. Can Sharks Detect Movement in the Water?

 The lateral line system is made up from a network of fluid-filled canals hidden beneath the shark’s skin.
 The pressure waves in the ocean water around the shark can vibrate this liquid.
 This is then transmitted to jelly in the system which then transmits to the shark’s nerve endings where the message is then relayed to the brain.
 Pretty cool huh!?

 So how many bones does a shark’s skeleton have?
-Hmm… This is a trick question!
-Sharks do not have bones!
+Sharks don’t actually have bones!
 Being a cartilaginous fish, shark skeletons are made completely out of cartilage.

-What are a Shark’s Main Predators?
+20. What are a Shark’s Main Predators?

 These apex predators are known to be at the top of the food chain, but the sad truth is, us humans are hands-down the biggest threat and danger to sharks.

-Which Shark is the most common?
+21. Which Shark is the most common?

 Out of the different types of sharks, the ocean whitetip is the most common shark.
 This large shark is numerous in both the Atlantic and Pacific oceans.

-What is the most Dangerous Shark in the World?
+22. What is the most Dangerous Shark in the World?

+Another common question that comes up when it comes to sharks is, which shark is the most dangerous?
 The great white shark, more commonly referred to as the “Great White,” has been reported to be involved in more attacks on humans than any other shark.

-What is the Population of Sharks in the World?
+24. What is the Population of Sharks in the World?